-Plan a Weeknight Fiesta With Sheet Pan Shrimp Fajitas
+Plan a Weeknight Fiesta With This Sheet Pan Shrimp Fajitas Recipe

 If you were to dig deep into the heart of Texas, you’d discover a rich history of Tex-Mex cooking and a fascination with fajitas, whether they’re made with sizzling chicken, skirt steak, or, in this case, shrimp.
 We crave fajitas regularly and with good reason.
 Onions, bell peppers, and your meat of choice are stuffed inside warm flour tortillas and spiced with just enough heat to keep you coming back for more.
 Plus, if you have any leftovers, they’re great the next day on a salad.

 We’ve developed a new fixation on fajitas, and with this recipe we think you will too.
 Pull out the trusty sheet pan and get ready for a baked rendition of shrimp fajitas.
 A few simple tricks amp up the flavor in this easy recipe.
 First, the marinade is quickly blitzed in a blender to emulsify and combine the spices.
 Then, the veggies go into the oven and start roasting while the shrimp is marinating.
 So, the real question is, who’s bringing the margaritas?

 - 1 red bell pepper, seeded and julienned

 - 1/2 green bell pepper, seeded and julienned

 - 2 teaspoons plus 1/3 cup canola oil, divided